takyonxxx/BalanceRobotPI/README.md

 3. **Unable to connect via Bluetooth**: Verify Bluetooth service is running and permissions are set
 4. **Poor balance performance**: Adjust PID parameters starting with P and D values
 5. **Loop overrun warnings**: Increase mainLoop timing to accommodate system capabilities

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.